The Writer's Corner

 the kid’s beside.

 “Mark, don’t drink the water from that barrel- it could be

 “You see this picture- you were six!”

 “You lost your razor?” he asked, tiredly on the bed, as Pa

 Suddenly I was jolted awake.
 “Wake up boy!!!” the outlaw hissed.

 “Okay, okay,” I answered.
-The words echoed in my head, the man’s voice “Mark.”
+The words echoed in my head, the man’s

-wanted someone’s shoulder to cry on; I just wanted to go home, wherever that
+I wanted someone’s shoulder to cry on; I just wanted to go home,

-been a day since Mark disappeared, and Lucas had snuck
+It had been a day since Mark disappeared, and Lucas had snuck

 “Micah, I know he’s alive!” he whispered.